Symmetric pairs and branching laws: Non abelian localization

 \subsection{Localization of the Riemann-Roch character}

-In this section we explain how we perform the ``Witten non-abelian localization'' of the Riemann-Roch character with the help of the moment map $\Phi^H_r:\Fcal\to\hgot^*$ attached to a regular element $r$ of the Weyl chamber \cite{pep-RR,Ma-Zhang14,pep-vergne:witten}.
+In this section, we recall how we perform the ``Witten non-abelian localization'' of the Riemann-Roch character with the help of the moment map $\Phi^H_r:\Fcal\to\hgot^*$ attached to a regular element $r$ of the Weyl chamber \cite{pep-RR,Ma-Zhang14,pep-vergne:witten}.

 Let us denote by $X\mapsto [X]_{\ggot/\tgot}$ the projection $\ggot\to\ggot/\tgot$.
 The Kirwan vector field $\kappa_r$ on $\Fcal$ is defined as follows:

 Through the identification $\ggot/\tgot\simeq\T_x\Fcal, X\mapsto \frac{d}{dt}\vert_{t=0} ge^{tX}T$, the vector $\kappa_r(x)\in\T_x\Fcal$ is equal to $[g^{-1}\theta(g)\cdot r]_{\ggot/\tgot}$.
 Hence the set $Z_\theta\subset \Fcal$ is exactly the set where $\kappa_r$ vanishes.